 “Preparation” is getting your gears ready, and prepping every piece of equipment you’ll need.
 Like spare batteries, lenses, chargers, a tripod, memory cards, etc. Furthermore, it also means having a list of the types of shots you plan on taking.
 This way, you won’t be like a lost duck wandering around, unsure of what to do.
 No offense. *wink

-You should check out the location beforehand.
+Hence, you should check out the location beforehand.
 And by “check out”, we mean actually setting foot in the place before your shoot.
 If that won’t be possible because the location is thousands of miles away and you’ve already booked your ticket, scout the area once you arrive.
 Mark the possible vantage points where you can set your tripod on, or perch yourself atop.

 Nature Beauty With Digital Photography: The Must-try Top 3